-The Governing Board shall appoint a College Registrar who is the Chief Administrative Officer of the College and is responsible for the day-to-day administration of the College.
+(i) The Governing Board shall appoint a College Registrar who shall be the Chief Administrative / Accounting Officer of the College and shall be responsible for the day-to-day administration of the College.

-The person holding the office of College Registrar shall, by virtue of that office, be secretary to the Governing Board and the Senate.
+(ii) The person holding the office of College Registrar shall, by virtue of that office, be Secretary to the Governing Board and the Senate.

-The College Registrar is responsible to the President for the implementation of all policies laid down by the Governing Board of the College.
+(iii) The College Registrar shall be responsible to the President for the implementation of all policies laid down by the Governing Board of the College.

-No person is appointed as College Registrar unless he is a registered medical or dental practitioner, a holder of a registrable postgraduate medical or dental qualification and Fellow of the College for not less than 10 years, duly registered as a specialist by the Medical and Dental Council of Nigeria and with considerable academic and administrative experience.
+(iv) No person shall be appointed as College Registrar unless he is a registered medical or dental practitioner, a holder of a registrable postgraduate medical or dental qualification and Fellow of the College for not less than 10 years, duly registered as a specialist by the Medical and Dental Council of Nigeria and with considerable academic and administrative experience.

 B. Tenure of Office

-The Governing Board shall appoint two Deputy Registrars, namely Deputy Registrar (Academic) and Deputy Registrar (Administration), who shall have been Fellows for not less than 8 years.
+The Governing Board shall appoint three Deputy Registrars, namely Deputy Registrar (Academic) and Deputy Registrar (Senate & Governing Board) and Deputy Registrar, Training, Accreditation & Monitoring) who shall have been Fellows for not less than 8 years.

-No person is appointed as Deputy Registrar unless he/she is a registered medical or dental practitioner, who has also been a Fellow of the College, duly registered for at least eight years as a specialist by the Medical and Dental Council of Nigeria and with considerable administrative experience.
+No person shall be appointed as Deputy Registrar unless he / she is a registered medical or dental practitioner, who has also been a Fellow of the College, duly registered for at least eight years as a specialist by the Medical and Dental Council of Nigeria and with considerable administrative experience.